YouTube player

 Once again, the team and I just finished this video in time for the autumn equinox by putting in some big hours in the last couple of weeks.
 Everyone involved did such a fantastic job.
 There is a lot of work that goes into making these longer style doco videos with their hundreds of images, illustrations, and 3D graphics – not to mention all the research, music, filming, editing etc. But it’s worth it, as it’s really something special to see these ancient sites and mysteries brought back to life.

 Jon did a superb job of editing everything together.
-David did a wonderful job of organizing all the images and clips and creating some of the AI images.
+Erik did a wonderful job of organizing all the images and clips and creating some of the AI images.
 Dara also made some of the AI images.
-Together Dara and David brought Minoan priestesses back to life!
+Together Dara and Erik brought Minoan priestesses back to life!
 Dara also recreated the beautiful alignment of the Great Pyramid’s descending passage to the North Star.
 Julian did another brilliant job of doing the 3D graphics, which allowed us to travel across the world to different ancient sites, and to witness the alignments of the Sphinx Temple and Ahu Akivi.
-Together, Julian and David did the diagram of the Great Pyramid’s alignment to Alcyone and Thuban.
+Together, Julian and Erik did the diagram of the Great Pyramid’s alignment to Alcyone and Thuban (based on an existed illustration by Charles Piazzi Smyth).
 Lucia composed the poignant quote images.
 Jenny created the true-to-life still of the Sphinx Temple equinox alignment, and cleared the images/clips we needed.
 And last but not least, Jenny and Jordan put the mighty list of credits together.

 It’s been a big project to make these videos about the ancient spiritual meaning of the four solstices and equinoxes, but we finally made it, and I think it’s such an important contribution to the world’s understanding of the ancient celebration of these times of year.
 I hope they serve as educational resources for many years to come.